LasHarry/Thesis_Laslo_Welz_Prototype/README.md

 ## Introduction

-The prototype was build in a Linux enivronment.
+The prototype was build in a Linux environment.
 This is recommended for using the ColBERT library.
 To run the scripts, it is recommended to train the model on a GPU using the Nvidia CUDA environment.
 A list of all required libraries is in this [config file](conda_env.yml).